Radix: Beyond the Void: Plot

 In the 22nd century, humanity has achieved world peace.
-The United Earth Space Alliance (UESA) was able to fully concentrate on space exploration, and potentially expanding the possibilities of human life civilization beyond the reaches of the solar system.
+The United Earth Space Alliance (UESA) was able to fully concentrate on space exploration, and potentially expanding the possibilities of human life civilization beyond the Solar System.

-In the year 2147, the first civilian ship was launched toward a gigantic asteroid on the outskirts of the solar system to establish a base civilization that could sustain human life.
+In the year 2147, the first civilian ship was launched toward a gigantic asteroid on the outskirts of the Solar System to establish a base civilization that could sustain human life.
 After five months of space travel, they landed safely at the asteroid and successfully established the civilization, named Theta-2.
-The second vessel Salvation was launched from Earth shortly after, carrying the ten thousand civilians.
+The second vessel, Salvation, was launched from Earth shortly after, carrying the ten thousand civilians.

 It happened on October 24, 2148.
 Just as the Salvation was reaching the Theta-2 base, the ship encountered a terrifying disturbance in space.
-Alien ships emerged from a rip in the very fabric of space, dubbed "The Void" by UESA, and tore the large ship apart with a giant particle beam; sealing the fates of ten thousand people on board.
+Alien ships emerged from a rip in the very fabric of space, dubbed "The Void" by UESA, and tore the large ship apart with a giant particle beam, sealing the fates of ten thousand people on board.

-UESA went to level one alert status, and sent a fleet of fighters to combat the alien attack, but their efforts proved to be no match against the alien dreadnought, & all UESA spacecraft was destroyed after a grueling battle.
+UESA went to level one alert status, and sent a fleet of fighters to combat the alien attack, but their efforts proved to be no match against the alien dreadnought, and all UESA spacecraft was destroyed after a grueling battle.

 In a desperate attempt to face the alien threat, the inter-dimensional starfighter Radix was constructed and loaded onto the Defiance battlecruiser, bound for Theta-2.
 The Radix was humanity's last hope for survival.

 Episode One: "Theta-2" - The aliens have wiped out all traces of human life from the Theta-2 base, and have begun utilizing UESA technology for their own evil ends.
 The Radix starfighter must eradicate all alien presence from Theta-2, and reclaim the base from being overtaken by alien forces.

 Episode Two: "Vengeance" - While the Radix starfighter successfully thwarted the alien takeover of Theta-2, the large alien spaceship has since left the area and is now headed for Earth.
 Radix must penetrate the large alien vessel and stop it at all costs, before it brings mass destruction to Earth.

 Episode Three: "The Void" - After defeating the large alien ship, the final and deadliest mission remains.
 The Void, a gateway to the dimension that the aliens call home, remains open.
 To prevent any future attacks, the Radix pilot must fly into the Void in a desperate effort to stop the alien threat and seal the portal closed, and escape back into this dimension before the Void closes forever.